WORLD'S BEST ART

 Commissioned with Domenico Ghirlandaio (1449-94), Perugino (1445-1523) and Cosimo Rosselli (1439-1507), three of the most famous painters of the day, to decorate the Sistine chapel (1481-2) with frescoes, he appears to have been irked by the need to create an enclosed, linked narrative.
 By comparison, the figures in the Primavera are linked not by any narrative dialogue but by imperceptible linear rhythms, facilitating the creation of a single scene.
 The best part of these Sistine Chapel frescoes is in their details, such as the children with firewood, and the evocative portraits of people, like Zephora, one of Jethro's daughters (Trials of Moses, 1482, Sistine Chapel).

-After returning to Florence, Botticelli completed his most famous Madonnas and the large circular paintings (tondi) including the Madonna of the Magnificat and the Madonna of the Pomegranate (both Uffizi).
+After returning to Florence, Botticelli completed his best-known religious paintings, including the Madonna of the Magnificat and the Madonna of the Pomegranate (both Uffizi).
 His circular rhythms are particularly well suited to the medium as well as the harmonious arrangment of the figures.
 He also painted the Altarpiece of St Barnabus (1490), The Coronation of St Mark (1490), as well as The Annunciation (1490) for the monks of Cestello (Uffizi and Pitti Palace, Florence).
 In these pictures, a sharper line is visible, together with more force in the gestures, and a far greater linear rhythm, notably in the drapery of The Annunciation.

 Botticelli's line had reached its limit in The Birth of Venus (1484, Uffizi) particularly in the mass of blonde hair.
 Subsequent paintings, such as the Pieta (Alte Pinakothek, Munich) and the Mystic Nativity (1500, National Gallery, London), as well as the different versions of The Three Miracles of St. Zenobius (1500-5, National Gallery, London; Metropolitan Museum, New York; Gemaldegalerie, Dresden) are differentiated by the break in the line, as well as the intensity and boldness of colour.